The completed story

 Wow.
 His dad just asked him for permission.
 “Yeah, Dad, go ahead.”

 Hiccup played the words in his head.
-His dad’s sentence had two ideas; he had to find the difference between them.
 Almost every grownup treated him like he didn’t know anything.
 Only Gobber didn’t, and Gothi.
 He thought about Gothi.

-Gothi knew he wasn’t a baby.
-She gave him work to do: sweeping the floor, bringing water, picking herbs.
+Gothi gave him work to do: sweeping the floor, bringing water, picking herbs.
 At Gothi’s hut, he paid attention to her.
-She never talked, and if he wanted to learn, he needed to pay attention.
+She never talked, and if he wanted to learn, he needed to concentrate.
 She demonstrated the steps for each task, and let him attempt the work.
 She’d take his hand and put the spoon in it, then guide his motions until he learned the rhythm for stirring.
 She led his hands to measure water into a mixture, and to press petals to dry, and to fill her bags of herbs.
 Once he knew how, she trusted him to work at the task.
 She watched and helped only when he needed her.
 That was showing him, and that’s what he must do for other people.
-Hiccup’s solution was to show them he was enough, that he was more than small.
+Hiccup’s solution was to show them he was enough, that he was more than they believed.
 He didn’t know how yet, but the answer was hiding inside his head; it just needed to come out.

-He was small and so was Gothi.
-Everyone respected Gothi; she carried a long staff and even if you couldn’t see her, you saw the staff.
-She was strong and smart and an elder of the tribe.
+Gothi was the shortest adult on Berk, shorter than a ten-year-old.
+The tribe relied on her.
+She carried a long wooden staff and even if you couldn’t see her, you saw the staff.
+She was strong and smart and a little tricky.
 She became cranky when people behaved stupidly, and glared at them to make them think.
 The tribe’s ideas about her weren’t about how tall she was, but who she was.
 He had to show them who he was, what he was like, and what he could do.
-He couldn’t stop being small, but he might convince someone to treat him like he was six.
-He addressed his dad.
+Hiccup couldn’t change his size, but he might change someone’s mind about him.
+He turned to his dad.

 “I can show everyone.
 If I show people who I am and what I know, they’ll know there’s more than size.”
 He looked at his dad.
 “Can you keep listening?
 It helps.”